 Failing to file your business taxes separately when required can lead to a heap of trouble.
 Here’s what might happen:

-• Legal Penalties: The IRS doesn’t take kindly to incorrect filing.
+- Legal Penalties: The IRS doesn’t take kindly to the incorrect filing.
 Inaccurate tax submissions can lead to penalties or even audits.
 Think of it like crossing a red light; the repercussions might catch up with you when you least expect it.

-• Credibility Hit: Keeping business and personal taxes separate underlines your professionalism.
-Blurring these lines can hurt your business’s credibility in the eyes of the IRS and potential investors.
+- Credibility Hit: Separating business and personal taxes underlines professionalism.
+Blurring these lines can hurt your business’s credibility with the IRS and potential investors.

-To wrap up, keeping your business and personal taxes separate isn’t just about following the rules—it’s about safeguarding your business’s future.
+To sum up, keeping your business and personal taxes separate isn’t just about following the rules—it’s about safeguarding your business’s future.

 Best Practices for Small Business Owners